Hjdskes/sysinfo/README.md

 * Font (GTK);
 * Terminal colors[2].

-[1]: This is an optional feature and for now only works with Pacman.
+[1]: This is an optional feature and only works with Pacman.

 [2]: This is an optional feature and requires the path to a script that prints colors.
 An example script can be found below: